infinitered/redpotion/README.md

 potion create collection_view_controller foos potion create table_view_controller bars

-# RedPotion includes CDQ by default, but sometimes you don't want to include CDQ
+# RedPotion includes CDQ and afmotion by default, if you don't need these gems
-# in your application.
-We've added a task to easily remove CDQ from a template
-# after project creation
+# we have provided command line tasks to remove either of them
 potion remove cdq
+potion remove afmotion
 ```

 ## New features for RMQ